Course DetailsGroup booking discount

 - Comprehensive coverage of the FP Situational Judgement Test

-- Both types of SJT question covered - ranking and selection
+- Both sections covered: ranking and selection SJTs

 - Key topics for the SJT exam - GMC guidance, ethics, confidentiality, consent, capacity